Using Next-Gen WAF in Compute

 Prerequisites

 The Next-Gen WAF is disabled by default.
-To purchase and enable the product for your Fastly account, contact sales@fastly.com.
+To purchase the product and then enable Compute for your Next-Gen WAF corp (also known as account), contact sales@fastly.com.
 Once enabled, users assigned the role of superuser or engineer can enable the Next-Gen WAF for your Compute services.

 Instructions